 Business/Enterprise Funding: This may comprise a variety of business/enterprise needs in which Foundation may consider participating.
 Applicants should have a prepared business plan when applying.

-Funding Preferences – Prior to submitting a grant request, applicants are encouraged to first contact the Foundation to discuss eligibility and funding priorities.
+Funding Preferences: Before submitting a grant request, applicants are encouraged contact the Foundation to discuss eligibility and funding priorities.
 The Foundation prefers to fund in concert with others and to respond to needs outside of those covered by traditional funding streams.
 Additionally, requests that identify needs not currently met through other funding sources will also receive preference.